rickselby/laravel-request-field-types/README.md

 $ composer require rickselby/laravel-request-field-types
 ```

-Under Laravel 5.5, the service provider and facade will be automatically registered.
+Under Laravel 5.5, the service provider will be automatically registered.

 ## Terminology